Owner, Founder, Author, Web Admin, Producer

-I search for truth through evidence.
+I search for truth through evidence, reason and rationality.
 I’ve learned to put ego and tribe to one side and admit when I am wrong.
 I welcome any challenge you bring to the table.

-After investigating religions to quite an extent I felt I was done with it until I met a Young-Earth Creationist about 7 years ago.
+After investigating religions to quite an extent I felt I was done with it until I met a Young-Earth Creationist in the mid to late naughties.
 I knew there were people who thought that God made us, but I wasn’t aware there were people that rejected evolution, let alone claimed the world is circa 6000 years old.

 Even so, I learned about the atrocities that happened around the world in the name of religion.
 The bigotry and hate that spawned from it.
 And also learned of other things such as the anti-vaccination movement.
 I felt compelled to speak out against these things.
 How people could use a baseless belief or hearsay to do and say terrible things and feel justified mortified me.

 The more I have learned both scientifically and philosophically I have come to dislike terms and definitions like “lack of belief in gods“.
 I believe gods do not exist and am happy to discuss my reasoning.

 Primarily I manage the site, our Twitter, Instagram, Admin our Debate group and FB Page, but I do have a few articles too.
 I used to take great pleasure in debating and learning about different faiths but now most of my attention is on science and philosophy.
 I do like hearing new claims, researching as best I can and sharing my knowledge.
 I spend more time speaking to science deniers than those of faith.
 My hope is that I can at least reason with those who think the earth is flat or vaccinations are bad…